flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch07b-BPMN-Constructs.md

 }
 ```

-There are also 2 other interfaces that can be used in to simplify your own implementation: *org.flowable.engine.delegate.FlowableFutureJavaDelegate* and *org.flowable.engine.delegate.MapBasedFlowableFutureJavaDelegate*
+There are also 2 other interfaces that can be used in to simplify your own implementation:
+* *org.flowable.engine.delegate.FlowableFutureJavaDelegate*, in which the default (or configured) AsyncTaskInvoker will be used, simplifying the logic.
+* *org.flowable.engine.delegate.MapBasedFlowableFutureJavaDelegate*, which simplifies the passing of input and output further by using a ReadOnlyDelegateExecution and a Map respectively.

 The same implementation with the other interfaces looks like: